WrathChaos/react-native-beautiful-timeline/README.md

 - [x] ~~README: Data Formatting~~
 - [ ] Write an article about the lib on Medium

+## Credits

+Thank you for this awesome inspiration.
+Designed by [Kamil Janus](https://dribbble.com/shots/3934981-Calendar-view-of-concept-financial-app)

 ## Author

 FreakyCoder, kurayogun@gmail.com